-A caesarean section (or c-section) is the surgical delivery of a baby through an incision in the mother's belly and uterus.
-A c-section is a necessary option when the risk of natural birth are significant to either the baby or the mother.
+A cesarean section (or c-section) is the surgical delivery of a baby through an incision in the mother's belly and uterus.
+A c-section is a necessary option when the risk of natural birth is significant to either the baby or the mother.

 In many cases, the obstetrician will fail to schedule a c-section even though it is the best course.
 More commonly, medical malpractice cases result from the failure to order an emergency c-section when a complication arises during the birthing process.
 There are many situations where the baby is in fetal distress, and there is a short window to prevent a tragic, irreversible brain injury.
 The safest path is often a c-section.When is a C-Section Warranted?

 - The mother has a history of prior c-section

 - The mother had an active infection like HIV or herpes

 - There is placental abruption, placenta previa or other complications with the baby getting food and oxygen from the placenta